This post is part of the series Hospitality

-This is a reference back to the account in Genesis 18 where Abraham demonstrated hospitality to three men who at first appeared to be regular travelers.
+This is a reference back to the account in Genesis 18.
+Abraham demonstrated hospitality to three strangers who at first appeared to be regular travelers.
 He warmly greeted the men and provided them with comforts that would have been very welcomed to weary travelers: the dust to be washed from their feet, to rest comfortably, and to partake in a delicious meal cooked by his wife Sarah.
-It was only afterward that Abraham learned they were actually angels in disguise, been sent by the Lord with an important message.
+Afterward Abraham learned they were actually angels in disguise.
+They had been sent by the Lord with an important message.

-While we may never know this side of heaven if someone we welcome into our homes and hearts is an angel in disguise, we can be a messenger of God’s love to others by demonstrating the spirit of hospitality to those the Lord brings into our lives.
+While we may never know this side of heaven if someone we welcome into our homes and hearts is an angel in disguise, we can be a messenger of God’s love to others.
+We do this by demonstrating the spirit of hospitality to those the Lord brings into our lives.

 It is not always easy.
-We have bad days, a grumpy attitude, arephysically or mentally exhausted, feel stressed out, maybe short on time, or just plain preoccupied with getting through our daily lives… It may take a humbling of ourselves before the Lord, but let us adjust our attitude and correct our understanding of true hospitality.
+We have bad days or a grumpy attitude.
+Sometimes we are physically or mentally exhausted, feel stressed out, maybe short on time.
+Maybe we’re just plain preoccupied with getting through our daily lives… It may take humbling of ourselves before the Lord.
+Let us adjust our attitude and correct our understanding of true hospitality.

-At the very heart of things, the entire purpose of being hospitable is so those around us will see a reflection of Christ through our words and actions.
+At the very heart of things, the entire purpose of being hospitable is so those around us will see a reflection of Christ through us.
+Our words and actions.